bayesmendel/Fam3PRO_UI/README.md

   - Lauren Flynn has write access

-2. gb-rossi-panc: this is specific the to AISP study.
+2. gb-rossi-panc: this is specific the to AISP study and was intended to have its own database in HeidiSQL.
+At present there is only one database file in HeidiSQL for all versions/branches of the PPI app.

   - app name: PanelPRO Interface GB Rossi Pancreatic Cancer Study